 - Create and organize tasks with Kanban boards and lists

 - Track working time to make billing simpler

 - Create proposals for effective negotiations

-Indy offers a Free plan, which gives you free unlimited access to all the basic tools you need to manage your business.
-Then you can subscribe for just $12 per month, which grants you unlimited access to all of its resources.
+Indy offers a Free plan, which gives you free unlimited access to all the basic tools you need to manage your business, plus 3 free invoices, contracts, and proposals a month.
+Then you can subscribe to Indy Pro for just $9 per month (with the Annual plan), which gives you unlimited access to invoicing, contracts, proposals, and a suite of enhanced tools.
 It also offers you a 30-day money-back guarantee if you decide that it's not the software for you.